 yoga teacher training

-7 Myths About Yoga Teacher Training
+7 Most Common Myths About Yoga Teacher Training (Debunked)

 If yoga has brought positive changes in your life, you might be curious about its transformative powers and want to learn more about it than just physical postures.
 One of the best ways to deepen your yoga knowledge including philosophy, anatomy, alignment, breathing, and more is to attend a yoga teacher training.
 Nevertheless, there are so many misconceptions about yoga teacher training these days that it’s rather difficult to decide which course is good or even if taking one is the best move for you.